 Thread-Safe Container Design

-To be honest, the first time I needed to write a "thread-safe map," my first reaction was—how hard could this be?
-Just wrap every operation in a lock_guard, right?
-But once I actually started writing, I realized things were far from simple.
-Adding a lock isn't hard; adding the right lock, with the right granularity, in the right place—that's the real challenge.
-Lock too coarsely, and performance tanks.
-Lock too finely, and correctness breaks.
-Put the lock in the wrong place, and you get a data race.
+Honestly, the first time I needed to write a "multithreaded map," my initial reaction was—how hard can this be?
+Just wrap a lock_guard around every operation, right?
+But when I actually started writing it, I realized it was far from simple.
+Locking itself isn't hard; what's hard is locking correctly, locking enough, and locking just right.
+Lock too coarse and performance explodes; lock too fine and correctness explodes; lock in the wrong place and a data race explodes.

-In the previous article, we transformed a thread-safe queue from a teaching toy into a production-grade component—adding a shutdown mechanism, timeout operations, stop_token cancellation, and backpressure strategies.
-That queue used a single mutex to protect its entire internal state, which is the simplest and most brute-force synchronization approach.
-For a data structure with straightforward operation logic like a queue, one lock is enough.
-But when we face more complex containers—such as maps, sets, or hash tables—a single lock becomes a performance bottleneck: all threads must wait for the same lock, regardless of which element they are operating on.
+In the last post, we transformed a thread-safe queue from an educational toy into a production-grade component—adding a shutdown mechanism, timed operations, stop_token cancellation, and backpressure strategies.
+That queue used a single mutex to protect its entire internal state, which is the simplest and crudest form of synchronization.
+For a data structure with simple operational logic like a queue, one lock is sufficient.
+But when we face more complex containers—like map, set, or hash tables—a single lock becomes a performance bottleneck: all threads, regardless of which element they operate on, must queue for the same lock.

-In this article, we discuss four thread-safe container design strategies at varying levels of sophistication—from coarse-grained locking to fine-grained locking, from striped locking to copy-on-write.
-These are not mutually exclusive replacements, but rather tools suited for different scenarios.
-Our goal is to understand the applicable conditions, implementation complexity, and performance characteristics of each strategy, enabling us to make informed choices when facing specific requirements.
+In this post, we will discuss four design strategies for thread-safe containers of varying sophistication—from coarse-grained locking to fine-grained locking, from striped locks to copy-on-write.
+They don't replace each other; rather, they are tools for different scenarios.
+Our goal is to understand the applicable conditions, implementation complexity, and performance characteristics of each strategy so that we can make reasonable choices when facing specific requirements.

 Why STL Containers Are Not Thread-Safe

-Before diving into design strategies, let's answer a common question: why aren't C++ standard library containers (std::vector, std::map, std::unordered_map, etc.) thread-safe?
+Before diving into design strategies, let's answer a common question: why aren't C++ standard library containers (like std::map, std::vector, std::string) thread-safe?

-The C++ standard provides very limited guarantees for concurrent container access: multiple read operations (calling const member functions) on the same container are safe without external synchronization; however, as long as there is one write operation (calling non-const member functions), all other concurrent accesses (reads or writes) must be synchronized.
-In other words, "multiple reads without writes" is safe, but "any write operation" requires locking.
+The C++ standard provides very limited guarantees for concurrent container access: multiple read operations (calling const member functions) on the same container are safe without external synchronization; however, as long as there is one write operation (calling non-const member functions), all other concurrent accesses (read or write) must be synchronized.
+In other words, "multiple reads, no writes" is safe; "write operations present" requires locking.

-The reason the standard library doesn't enforce thread safety isn't an oversight, but a carefully considered trade-off.
+The reason the standard library doesn't enforce thread safety isn't oversight, but a deliberate trade-off.
 Different scenarios have vastly different requirements for "thread safety."
 A read-only query cache and a high-frequency write counter table require completely different synchronization strategies.
-If standard library containers built in a certain thread-safety mechanism (such as an internal lock for every operation), scenarios that don't need thread safety would pay an unnecessary performance penalty, while scenarios requiring finer-grained control would find the built-in lock granularity too coarse—a lose-lose situation.
+If standard library containers built in a specific thread-safety mechanism (like an internal lock for every operation), scenarios that don't need thread safety would pay a performance penalty for nothing, while scenarios needing finer-grained control would find the built-in lock granularity too coarse—pleasing no one.
 The standard chose the most conservative strategy: no synchronization, leaving the decision to the user.

-This leads to a practical consequence: when writing multithreaded code with STL containers, we must lock externally.
-But "external locking" is easier said than done—it has many pitfalls, such as the atomicity of compound operations, iterator invalidation, and lock granularity selection.
-These are the real topics we will discuss in this article.
+This leads to a practical consequence: when writing multithreaded code with STL containers, you must add locks outside the container.
+But "external locking" is simple to say but full of pitfalls to implement—atomicity of composite operations, iterator invalidation, lock granularity selection—these are the things this post really discusses.

-Let's start with the most naive approach—using a single mutex to protect the entire container, where all operations acquire the lock before execution and release it afterward.
-The BoundedQueue from the previous article follows this pattern.
-Although simple and brute-force, it is the easiest to guarantee correctness.
+Let's start with the most naive approach—using one mutex to protect the entire container, where all operations acquire the lock before execution and release it after.
+The ThreadSafeQueue from the last post follows this pattern.
+While simple and crude, it guarantees correctness best.

 Let's look at a coarse-grained locked concurrent map: